TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPC.md

 No Private Internal IP Address traffic is allowed BETWEEN VPC Networks (unless you setup VPC Peering or attach a VPN)

-Every VM Instance in a VPC Network has a default NIC
+Every VM Instance in a VPC Network has a default NIC ( vNIC )

 To attach a VM Instance to Multiple VPC Networks, add additional NICs.